What to consider when Choosing your first Drum Kit

 There are plenty of different makes and models of adult drum kits that are cheap to buy for a tween/adult beginner

-Here are a few manufactures and models to consider when buying an adult kit.
+Here are a few manufacturers and models to consider when buying an adult kit.

 BUYING DRUM KITS ONLINE

 If you’re shopping online, be sure to read the list of what’s included.
-Some of these sets have more in the online photo than actually ships with the set.
+Some of these sets have more in the online photo than actually ship with the set.

-1. As with most things you purchase the price you pay is generally a good indication as to its quality.
+1. As with most things, you purchase the price you pay is generally a good indication of its quality.

-3. Take a closer look at the hardware, when browsing online make sure you can see that each of the legs three on the cymbal stands are made up of two pieces of metal.
-If you can only see one piece of metal they probably won’t last too long.
+3. Take a closer look at the hardware.
+When browsing online, make sure you can see that each of the three legs on the cymbal stands is made up of two pieces of metal.
+If you can only see one piece of metal, it probably won’t last too long.

 BUYING DRUM KITS IN PERSON

-We totally understand that you might want to surprise your child with a drum kit on their birthday or Christmas but if they are at that tween stage it might be best to go and try a few kits out first, you need to make sure your drummer can reach everything.
+We understand that you might want to surprise your child with a drum kit on their birthday or Christmas, but if they are at that tween stage, it might be best to go and try a few kits out first; you need to make sure your drummer can reach everything.

-When you make your decision make sure you ask the sales assistant if you getting a brand new kit already boxed up or the kit in the showroom, if it is the kit already in the showroom check it over for scratches or damage.
+When you make your decision, make sure you ask the sales assistant if you’re getting a brand new kit already boxed up or if the kit is in the showroom.
+If it is the kit already in the showroom, check it over for scratches or damage.

-Choosing your first Drum Kit can be daunting, if you need any additional advice please give us a call!
+Choosing your first drum kit can be daunting; if you need any additional advice, please get in touch!

 NEW VS. USED DRUM KITS